 Colon or Semi-Colon?

-Written by: Andrea Dietrich
+by Andrea Dietrich

 Since I think the colon is the easier to use of these two punctuation marks, I will begin with a brief explanation of the colon.
 There are two main uses for it.
 First, the colon introduces long and/or concluding explanations: this very sentence (which you can see is not capitalized) is an example of what I just mentioned!